kruegertech/sn_pdi_keepalive/README.md

 ServiceNow Developer Portal every 8 hours to keep your Personal Developer Instance (PDI) from going to sleep.

+> **Before you start:** This workflow will not run successfully until you
+> have added your credentials in Step 2.
+Complete all setup steps before
+> triggering a test run.

 ## How it works

 GitHub Actions runs a scheduled Node.js script using Playwright to log into